nafisoaden97/nafisoaden97/README.md

-- 😄  i'm an aspiring full stack developer based in Birmimngham UK.
+- 😄  i'm an aspiring full Stack Junior Developer based in Birmimngham UK.
 - 🌱 I’m currently at School Of Code bootcamp 12.
 - 🔭 I’m will be documenting all my projects i've done to develop my skills and knoweldge on here.